A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

 Besides, energy-efficient pools are more eco-friendly as you are not continuously heating them using conventional methods.
 Alternatively, solar-powered pools are highly convenient and reduce heat released into the environment.

-As such, sustainable swimming is in vogue, and more and more pool owners globally are looking for ways to improve the energy efficiency of their pools.
+As such, sustainable swimming is in vogue, and more and more pool owners globally are looking for ways to improve their pools’ energy efficiency.

 Tips On Making Your Pool Energy Efficient

-Out here, we have listed a few tips through which you can make your pool more eco-friendly.
+Here, we have listed a few tips for making your pool more eco-friendly.
 So, let’s take a look.

 1. Use Pool Covers

 Evaporation is one of the chief reasons for any pool’s excess energy consumption.
 Pool covers provide insulation and reduce water evaporation.
-Installing a pool cover when not in use will reduce water loss and warm the pool water.
+Installing an unused pool cover will reduce water loss and warm the pool water.

 There are several types of pool covers.
-One of the most popular ones is thermal covers that provide the necessary insulation to your pool and trap the water’s heat by preventing evaporation.
+One of the most popular ones is thermal covers, which provide the necessary insulation for your pool and trap the water’s heat by preventing evaporation.

 Alternatively, you can choose solar bubble blankets (also known as solar pool covers) with air pockets that absorb the sun’s heat to warm the pool water.

-We also have automatic pool covers that are retractable and significantly safer.
-Besides, they reduce heat loss through evaporation and, therefore, reduce your energy bills.
+We also have retractable automatic pool covers that are significantly safer.
+They reduce heat loss through evaporation and, therefore, reduce energy bills.

 2. Install Windbreaks

-Another fantastic way of preventing water evaporation is by installing windbreaks.
+Another fantastic way to prevent water evaporation is to install windbreaks.
 Since blowing winds can reduce a pool’s temperature and lead to water evaporation, blocking their passage to the pool is essential.

 3. Opt For Solar Power

 The sun is a natural heat source for your pool, so why not use it to its maximum potential?
 Consider investing in a solar pool by installing solar panels.
-They will harness the sun’s energy to heat your pool.
-This, in turn, will minimise your energy use.
+They will harness the sun’s energy to heat your pool, minimising your energy use.

 But remember that you will need to cover the pool to prevent water loss.
 This method is not feasible if you don’t have sufficient space to install solar panels, so consider contacting a professional pool installation company for the right advice.